Tilo Böhmann, University of Hamburg, Germany

-Jana OEHMICHEN is a Professor of Organization and Management Studies at the University of Groningen.
+Jana OEHMICHEN is a Professor of Organization, Human Resources, and Management Studies at the Johannes Gutenberg University Mainz.
 Her research covers international corporate governance, strategic leadership, incentive systems, strategic change, and digital strategy.
 Her work is mainly quantitative (multivariate econometrical analyses) and conceptual (agency theory, institutional and resource-based approaches).

 Jörg Rocholl, European School of Management and Technology, Berlin, Germany

 Jörg ROCHOLL is the President of ESMT Berlin, where he is also a Professor of Finance.
 His research interests are in the areas of corporate finance, corporate governance, and financial intermediation.
 His research is primarily empirical.